shalvah/CourseProjects/iot_temperature_reader.md

 it becomes hard to interrupt this.
 I was unable to edit the program or run any new programs via Thonny.
 Eventually I had to upload a new firmware that deleted all files on the chip, then reupload the MicroPython firmware and start again.
 My eventual solution was to add a 5-second delay before entering the loop, which gives me enough time to interrupt via Thonny.
-- **Wi-Fi connection failures**:The Pico would sometimes fail to connect to Wi-Fi.
-To solve this, I added some code to restart the chip after a number of failed attempts.
-- **Other failures or interruptions**: Sometimes the setup would just stop working.
-Since it's very hard to read the logs directly, I added a step to report exceptions to my remote server before quitting (alternatively, you could restart).
-- **Memory leaks**: A minor problem was running into an "ENOMEM" (out of memory error) after two HTTP requests.
-The solution to this was adding `response.close()` after each request.
 - **Time**: The Pico's onboard clock seems to always start from 1 Jan 2021, so I added some code to resynchronize it from an NTP server on each restart.
-- **Visibility**: The chip is an opaque, limited system, so it can be quite hard to know what's going on when it's not connected to Thonny.
-To improve this, I added an indicator RGB LED that could take on different colours to indicate problems vs normal operation.
 - **Accuracy**: The DHT11 sensor only gives integral values, and with a precision of ±2 degrees, so the data isn't very reliable.

 ## Improvements
-- **Handling and indicating more error states**: For instance, too many failed network requests could turn the LED red.
-A failed Wi-Fi connection could cause it to flash red.
-- **Informational lighting**: I could also use a LED to indicate when the temperature goes above or below threshold
+- **Informational lighting**: I could use an LED to indicate when the temperature goes above or below a threshold
 - **Automatic control**: I could connect this to my thermostat with an actuator to regulate the temperature.
+- Solving the memory errors